ghostontv/PineNeedleTea/README.md

 # Installation

-- Make sure you have all of the mod's dependencies installed (ModComponent,ModSettings and CraftingRevisions)
+- Install [Modders Gear Toolbox](https://github.com/Jods-Its/Modders-Gear-Toolbox/releases/), [ModComponent](https://github.com/dommrogers/ModComponent/releases/) and [CraftingRevisions](https://github.com/dommrogers/CraftingRevisions/releases/), they are required.
 - Extract files from the zip file into your mods folder.
-Make sure both the .DLL and .Modcomponent files are there!
+Make sure both the .dll and .modcomponent files are there!